Hamza-ye/nmcpye-data-mapping/documentation/docs/index.md

 ### :fontawesome-solid-file-csv: ITNs Data 2018 - 2022 `rd_itns_data.csv`

-ITNs and IRS data where shared this time in the `day` unit, at which day so we can link any other related data to it easly if needed later like IDPs camps GPS and the populated locations that do not link to a particular catchment location in the catchment file, I introduced the `sn` column, this is the unique ID of the record that might be used to share any related data later.
+ITNs and IRS data where shared this time in the `day` unit, at which day so we can link any other related data to it easly if needed later like IDPs camps' or populated locations' GPS that do not link to a particular catchment location in the catchment file, I introduced the `sn` column, this is the unique ID of the record that might be used to share this kind of data later.

 - `sn` in case it is needed to link any data related to this record later like IDPs Camps GPS.
 - `year` Year excution started